 \subsection{Experiments with First-Order Dependencies}

-Figure~\ref{fig:fo:results} shows the distributions of our results on first-order scenario using cactus plots: the horizontal axis enumerates all queries of a scenario sorted by the value being shown, and the vertical axis shows the corresponding values (i.e., the query time in milliseconds, the number of derived facts, and the number of the rules in the program $P_7$).
+Figure~\ref{fig:fo:results} shows the distributions of our results on first-order scenarios using cactus plots: the horizontal axis enumerates all queries sorted by the value being shown, and the vertical axis shows the corresponding value (i.e., the query time in milliseconds, the number of derived facts, and the number of the rules in the program $P_7$).
 In each figure, \relevancerun (shown in blue), \magicrun (shown in green), and \allrun (shown in red) refer to the variant of Algorithm~\ref{alg:answer-query} that uses the relevance analysis only, the magic sets only, and both techniques in combination, respectively.
-Furthermore, \matrun (shown in black) shows the corresponding value for computing the chase, which provides us with a base line.
+Furthermore, \matrun (shown in black) provides the baseline of computing the chase in full, which is equivalent to using Algorithm~\ref{alg:answer-query} with no relevance analysis or magic sets: singularisation and desingularisation then cancel each other out, and Skolemisation and elimination of function symbols in the body are already required by the RDFox-based chase computation procedure described in Section~\ref{sec:evaluation:test-setting}.
 Finally, Table~\ref{tab:fo:results} summarises the distributions by showing the minimum, maximum, and median values.
-The full chase computation for \Deepthreehun was aborted after two hours.
+Computing the chase in full for \Deepthreehun was aborted after two hours.

-As one can see, our techniques are generally very effective: a single query can sometimes be answered orders of magnitude faster than by computing the chase in full.
+As one can see, our techniques are generally very effective: a query can sometimes be answered orders of magnitude faster than by computing the chase in full.
 In fact, goal-driven query answering can mean the difference between success and failure: whereas \matrun failed for \Deepthreehun, we were able to successfully answer all queries of this scenario.
-At first glance, this may not seem surprising: both relevance analysis and magic sets identify a subset of the input rules that are relevant to a query, and so computing the chase in line~\ref{alg:answer-query:chase} of Algorithm~\ref{alg:answer-query} should intuitively be more efficient than computing the chase in full.
-However, a more detailed analysis of our results reveal a much more nuanced picture, as we discuss next.
+This may not seem surprising: both relevance analysis and magic sets identify a subset of the relevant rules, and so computing the chase in line~\ref{alg:answer-query:chase} of Algorithm~\ref{alg:answer-query} should intuitively be more efficient than computing the chase in full.
+However, a more detailed analysis of our results reveals a much more nuanced picture, as we discuss next.